lydiadanas/Data-310/WednesdayWeek4.md

 this is out of my worst nightmares. customer review: wm'24 unnamed individual: "who thanos snapped this"

-I think the open eyes aren't showing up because I had to edit them into the downloaded picture.
+I think the open eyes aren't showing up because I had to edit them into the downloaded picture, which meant the url for both photos is the same.

 I pretend I do not see it. but in reality